khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Frequently-Asked-Questions.md

 ### Do I need root access to install and use Busybox?
 No!
 If you have Android 2.3 or newer, see [[Installing BusyBox and ssh without Rooting your Device]]

-### I'm building my own Android ROM, can I include Android Terminal Emulator in my ROM?
+### I'm building my own Android ROM, can I include Chameleon Terminal Emulator in my ROM?

 Sure, go for it. [[Tips for Including ATE in a custom ROM]]

-### How can I get the menu key to work with Android Terminal Emulator on my Nook?
+### How can I get the menu key to work with Chameleon Terminal Emulator on my Nook?

 The Nook does not have a physical menu key.
-If you want Android Terminal Emulator to work with a Nook, you will have to install a version of Android that supports soft menu keys.
+If you want Chameleon Terminal Emulator to work with a Nook, you will have to install a version of Android that supports soft menu keys.
 Android 3.0 (Honeycomb) provides support for soft menu keys.

 ### How can I contribute a localization?

 See the instructions here: [[Translating to Other Languages]]

-### Why does Android Terminal Emulator ask for certain permissions?
+### Why does Chameleon Terminal Emulator ask for certain permissions?

-Please read the Android Terminal Emulator [[Privacy Policy]].
+Please read the Chameleon Terminal Emulator [[Privacy Policy]].

 ### I am using Android version 4.3 or newer and I can't get 'su' or 'ping' to work.
 Why?